-Aikijujutsu is a traditional form of self-protection, descended from the feudal-era close quarter combat methods of the samurai.
-The name itself translates as the "art of harmonization", and indicates that the exponent does not resist the power of the attacker directly, rather, they yield to it, harness it, and use it to defeat the opponent.
+Aikijujutsu is a modern form of non-competitive self-protection, descended from the close quarter combat methods of the samurai.
+The name itself translates as the "martial way of harmonization", and indicates that the exponent does not resist the power of the attacker directly, rather, they yield to it, harness it, and use it to defeat the opponent.
 Therefore, Aikijujutsu can be applied with minimal strength and can be used by anyone, male or female, young or old, to successfully defend themselves against an aggressor.

-To supplement empty-hand techniques, students of our school also study retention and disarming techniques with various weapons, including the knife (Tanto), sword (Katana), and staff (Jo), as well as others.
-There are formal solo and paired Kata (forms) for the sword and staff taught to intermediate students, and advanced students also practice various forms of empty-hand freestyle training, where their techniques are pressure-tested in a more realistic self-defense environment.
+To supplement empty-hand techniques, students of our school also study retention and disarming techniques with various weapons, including the knife (Tanto), sword (Ken), and staff (Jo), as well as others.
+There are formal solo and paired Kata (forms) for the sword and staff taught to intermediate students, and advanced students (black-belt & above) also practice various forms of non-competitive freestyle training, where their techniques are pressure-tested in a more realistic self-defense environment.

 The Spiritual Dimension of Aikijujutsu: